betonit007/mernChat/README.md

 #### Technologies

 - MERN Stack - Mongo, Express, React and Node.js
-- Pusher - a hosted service that adds real-time data and functionality web and mobile applications
+- Pusher - a hosted service that adds real-time data functionality to web and mobile applications
 - Cloudinary - a cloud service for managing and storing images

 [Back To The Top](#Mernchat-Messenger)